rsusik/pycerializer/README.md

-# PyDumper
+# PyCerializer

-PyDumper is lightweight module for python serialization.
+PyCerializer is a lightweight module for Python serialization.
-The aim of PyDumper is to produce serialized data that can be easily read in other programming languages such as C/C++ and others.
+The aim of PyCerializer is to produce serialized data that can be easily read in other programming languages such as C/C++ and others.